onion-lang/onion/index.md

   compiled and executed property.
 + There are some features that is supported partially.
   For example, finally clause in try-catch is not supported yet.

+# License

+This software is distributed under modified BSD License.

 This software includes softwares developed by
 Apache Software Foundation (http://www.apache.org/).